Maslach Burnout Inventory: Uses of the Maslach Burnout Inventory

-Maslach Burnout Inventory Scales
+Maslach Burnout Inventory subscales

+The various versions of MBI subscales are enumerated below.

 Emotional Exhaustion (EE)

-The 9-item Emotional Exhaustion (EE) scale measures feelings of being emotionally overextended and exhausted by one's work.
+The 9-item Emotional Exhaustion (EE) subscale measures feelings of being emotionally overextended and exhausted by one's work.
 Higher scores correspond to greater experienced burnout.
 This scale is used in the MBI-HSS, MBI-HSS (MP), and MBI-ES versions.

-The MBI-GS and MBI-GS (S) use a shorter 5-item version of this scale called "Exhaustion".
+The MBI-GS and MBI-GS (S) use a shorter 5-item version of this subscale called "Exhaustion".

 Depersonalization (DP)

-The 5-item Depersonalization (DP) scale measures an unfeeling and impersonal response toward recipients of one's service, care, treatment, or instruction.
+The 5-item Depersonalization (DP) subscale measures an unfeeling and impersonal response toward recipients of one's service, care, treatment, or instruction.
 Higher scores indicate higher degrees of experienced burnout.
-This scale is used in the MBI-HSS, MBI-HSS (MP) and the MBI-ES versions.
+This subscale is used in the MBI-HSS, MBI-HSS (MP) and the MBI-ES versions.

 Personal Accomplishment (PA)

-The 8-item Personal Accomplishment (PA) scale measures feelings of competence and successful achievement in one's work.
+The 8-item Personal Accomplishment (PA) subscale measures feelings of competence and successful achievement in one's work.
 Lower scores correspond to greater experienced burnout.
 This scale is used in the MBI-HSS, MBI-HSS (MP), and MBI-ES versions.

 Cynicism

-The 5-item Cynicism scale measures an indifference or a distance attitude towards one's work.
-It is akin to the Depersonalization scale.
-The cynicism measured by this scale is a coping mechanism for distancing oneself from exhausting job demands.
+The 5-item Cynicism subscale measures an indifference or a distance attitude towards one's work.
+It is akin to the Depersonalization subscale.
+The cynicism measured by this subscale is a coping mechanism for distancing oneself from exhausting job demands.
 Higher scores correspond to greater experienced burnout.
-This scale is used in the MBI-GS and MBI-GS (S) versions.
+This subscale is used in the MBI-GS and MBI-GS (S) versions.

 Professional Efficacy

-The 6-item Professional Efficacy scale measures feelings of competence and successful achievement in one's work.
-It is akin to the Personal Accomplishment scale.
+The 6-item Professional Efficacy subscale measures feelings of competence and successful achievement in one's work.
+It is akin to the Personal Accomplishment subscale.
 This sense of personal accomplishment emphasizes effectiveness and success in having a beneficial impact on people.
 Lower scores correspond to greater experienced burnout.
-This scale is used in the MBI-GS and MBI-GS (S) versions.
+This subscale is used in the MBI-GS and MBI-GS (S) versions.

 Forms of the Maslach Burnout Inventory

-The MBI has five validated forms composed of 16-22 items to measure an individual's experience of burnout.
+The MBI has five validated forms composed of 16 to 22 items.
+They are enumerated below:

 Maslach Burnout Inventory - Human Services Survey (MBI-HSS)

 The MBI-HSS consists of 22 items and is the original and most widely used version of the MBI.
 It was designed for professionals in human services and is appropriate for respondents working in a diverse array of occupations, including nurses, physicians, health aides, social workers, health counselors, therapists, police, correctional officers, clergy, and other fields focused on helping people live better lives by offering guidance, preventing harm, and ameliorating physical, emotional, or cognitive problems.
-The MBI-HSS scales are Emotional Exhaustion, Depersonalization, and Personal Accomplishment.
+The MBI-HSS subscales are Emotional Exhaustion, Depersonalization, and Personal Accomplishment.

 Maslach Burnout Inventory - Human Services Survey for Medical Personnel (MBI-HSS (MP))

 The MBI-HSS (MP) is a variation of the MBI-HSS adapted for medical personnel.
 The most notable alteration is this form refers to "patients" instead of "recipients".
-The MBI-HSS (MP) scales are Emotional Exhaustion, Depersonalization, and Personal Accomplishment.
+The MBI-HSS (MP) subscales are Emotional Exhaustion, Depersonalization, and Personal Accomplishment.